 Fungal Toenails Treatment Specialist in Lyndhurst, OH

 If you have toenail fungus, your nail will become thick and yellow.
 It can show white streaks and spots, as well.
 A mold, called dermatophyte will cause tinea unguium, which is the most common nail fungus.
 This fungus most often targets the toenails.
 Onychomycosis is another name used for toenail fungus.
-If you or someone you know is suffering from fungal toenail, come to Finesse Foot Care and talk to our podiatrist Danielle L. Shaper, DPM.
-For more information, contact us or book an appointment online.
-We serve patients from Lyndhurst, OH and surrounding areas.
+If you or someone you know is suffering from fungal toenail, come to Finesse Foot Care and talk to our podiatrist Dr. Danielle L. Shaper, DPM.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 5035 Mayfield Rd Lyndhurst, OH 44124.

 Table of Contents: